CattaLol/Faster-Petrax/README.md

 By: Cattalol

-Tera-Proxy QoL module for faster Pit of Petrax runs.
+Tera-Toolbox / Tera-Proxy QoL module for faster Pit of Petrax runs.

 To be specific, this module will save you roughly 10 seconds (more or less, depending on how many dashes/jumps/blinks/etc your class offers) as you will no longer need to spend time manually walking up to Petrax when he spawns.